mlrun/katacoda-scenarios/02-python-env/step1.md

 `mlrun db &`{{execute}}

->  can run it in the 2nd terminal to save the clutter
+>  it is recommended to run the API in the 2nd terminal to save the clutter (click the "+" to open a new terminal)

-set mlrun environment vars with basic local configuraion (see `local.env`{{open}}):
+Go back to the first terminal and set mlrun environment with basic local configuration (see `local.env`{{open}}):

 `export MLRUN_ENV_FILE=/root/editor/local.env`{{execute}}

-> Note: in local environment we cannot build and run containers,
+> Note: in local runtime environment we cannot build and run containers.
-> we will connect to a remote Kubernetes environment in the 2nd part of this scenario.